-The total fees paid to all of the directors who do not hold executive office (excluding any payments made under any other provision of these articles) must not exceed:-

-- (i) £1,000,000 a year; or - (ii) any higher sum decided on by an ordinary resolution at a general meeting.
+The total fees paid to all of the directors (excluding any payments made under any other provision of these articles) must not exceed:- any higher sum decided on by an ordinary resolution at a general meeting.
 It is for the directors to decide how much to pay each director by way of fees under this article.